rabbah/nimbella-cli/doc/nim.md

 <h5 id="targetNamespace">targetNamespace </h5>

 Selects the namespace to which the project will be deployed.
 This option is unnecessary unless you have multiple namespaces (discussed under [Managing Multiple Namespaces](#create-and-manage-multiple-namespaces)).
+It can be set initially in a new project using the `--target` flag on `nim project create`.

 <h5 id="cleannamespace">cleanNamespace </h5>

 May be `true` or `false` (default).
 It causes the entire namespace to be cleared of content prior to deployment: actions, package, and web content.
 Set this option to `true` only if you intend the project to have total ownership of the namespace.
+It can be set initially in a new project using the `--clean` flag on `nim project create`.

 **Notes:**